How much annual leave am I entitled to?

 Can my employer reduce my annual leave entitlement?

+You might still be thinking, can my employer reduce my holiday entitlement?
 In short, no; your employer cannot give you less leave than you are entitled to by law, as stated in the WTR 1998.

 While some sectors are excluded from the WTR 1998, such as seafaring and civil aviation, there are equivalent regulations that apply in these sectors.

 While an employer cannot reduce your holiday entitlement, they do have the right to refuse your request for a holiday if there is a good reason to do so, and they can restrict how much holiday you take in one go.
 In some situations, an employer may decide to cancel an approved holiday request, perhaps due to a serious staff shortage or emergency.
 In doing so, however, they cannot refuse to allow you to take a holiday, and they should preferably offer alternative dates when it would be suitable to take leave.